Susssiest/Card-Pulse/JOURNAL.md

 **Total time spent: 40 minutes**

+## September 6th: Working on code

-## Swptember 6th: Spent 2 hours working with perplexity to help me understand code, and then it guided me and generated some of the code.
+Spent 3 hours working with perplexity to help me understand code, and then it guided me and generated some of the code.
 I freaking love computer.
 I spent maybe 30 minutes finding the perfect api, tcgapi.dev, and then worked with computer on the search engine, and generated a config with a placeholder for my key, and one for myself that has a key.
 It automatically exported all code to my repo, and write a summary and installation guide.
 Note: main readme and journal are written by me.

+**Total time spent: 3 hours**